Ira Deutchman: Searching for Mr. Rugoff

 In 2019, Deutchman completed a feature documentary as both producer and director entitled Searching for Mr. Rugoff.
 The film premiered at DOC NYC in November 2019, and went on to play at the 2020 Palm Springs Film Festival, 2020 Cleveland Film Festival, 2020 Il Cinema Ritrovato Festival in Milan, Italy and the 2020 Mill Valley Film Festival among others.
 The film was received positively by critics, including Godfrey Chesire of RogerEbert.com, who called it "A beautifully structured tale of movie love.
 “Searching for Mr. Rugoff” is both dramatic and enlightening, a moving document of an American life that has a bit of “Citizen Kane” to it.
 Nicolas Rapold in the New York Times called it "An essential history of film culture.
 I got the warm-and-fuzzies from seeing the love here for moviegoing."
-The film was release in theater in August, 2022 as a benefit for the re-opening of art house theaters after pandemic closures.
+The film was released in theater in August, 2022 as a benefit for the re-opening of art house theaters after pandemic closures.